microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-03.md

 - Create a Load Testing service in Azure.
 - Run your load test using a typical user load and establish a performance baseline.
 - Make sure your script is parametarized and can be used against multiple environments.
-- Use your baseline data to set your test pass/fail criteria.
 - Discuss where you may be able to leverage this baseline data you have gathered.

 ## Success Criteria

-- Create an Azure Load Testing Service
+- Create an Azure Load Testing Service.
-- Run your load tests and establish a baseline
+- Run your load tests and establish a baseline.
+- Show that you can run the same load test and change parameters to hit different environments.

 ## Learning Resources